 HALL OF FAME

-We have two amazing pullers that have been inducted into the PAA UK & IRELAND HALL OF FAME.
+We have three amazing pullers that have been inducted into the PAA UK & IRELAND HALL OF FAME.
 This page records their achievements, with stories & words of appreciation from their friends & contemporaries.
 If you have a story or memory of your encounters with them please send them via the contact form of this site.

-The day after he wrote: "What a day yesterday inducted into the PAA HALL OF FAME .I would like to thank Paul Maiden and Garry Ricketts and all the PAA MEMBERS .40 years in armwrestling and I wouldn’t change a thing."
+The day after he wrote: "What a day yesterday inducted into the PAA HALL OF FAME .I would like to thank Paul Maiden and Garry Rickett and all the PAA MEMBERS .40 years in armwrestling and I wouldn’t change a thing."

 Here's what some of his friends wrote in response: